How Parents Can Help Their Grown Children Finance and Buy Their Own Home

 Using a Gift to Make a Down Payment on a First Home

-The cleanest and easiest way for a family member or friend to help with a down payment is by giving a cash gift.
+The cleanest and easiest way for a family member or friend to help with a down payment is by giving a gift.
 That said, there are still rules, limits and best practices for using a gift for a down payment.
 There can also be different requirements for using a gift depending on the loan program that will be used.
 Because of the variables, the buyer will want to work with a personal loan officer to ensure they are going about things the right way.

 How to Work With Family and Friends When Getting Help as a First-Time Homebuyer